IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 The optical nodes within the optical domains can be either:

-- WDM nodes, as defined in
+- Wavelength Division Multiplexing (WDM) nodes, as defined in
-{{?I-D.ietf-ccamp-optical-impairment-topology-yang}}, with an integrated ROADM function with or without integrated optical transponders;
+{{?I-D.ietf-ccamp-optical-impairment-topology-yang}}, with an integrated Reconfigurable Optical Add-Drop Multiplexer (ROADM) function with or without integrated optical transponders;

-- OTN nodes, with integrated an OTN cross-connect function and with or without integrated ROADM functions or optical transponders.
+- OTN nodes, with an integrated OTN cross-connect function and with or without integrated ROADM functions or optical transponders.

 ## Multi-domain Service Coordinator (MDSC) functions {#mdsc-overview}